IBM/zopeneditor-sample/README-VSCODE.md

 - Once created test this profile with
   - `zowe zosmf check status`

 Now you are ready to explore some of the commands available.
-Let's assume you created your profile for the user `USER1` and you have created a dataset with your COBOL programs earlier called `USER1.SAMPLE.COBOL`.
+Let's assume you created your profile for the user `USER1` and you have created a data set with your COBOL programs earlier called `USER1.SAMPLE.COBOL`.
 If not adjust the command examples accordingly.
-Then you can run these commands on your MVS datasets:
+Then you can run these commands on your MVS data sets:

-- List your datasets and members:
+- List your data sets and members:
   - `zowe files ls ds USER1`
   - `zowe files ls all-members USER1.SAMPLE.COBOL`
 - Download members
   - `zowe files download ds "USER1.SAMPLE.COBOL(SAM1)"`\
-    _(You will new folders appear on left with the names based on your dataset that contains the file SAM1.
+    _(You will new folders appear on left with the names based on your data set that contains the file SAM1.
 You can rename it to add a `.cbl` extension to edit it in the COBOL editor and the later use drag-and-drop or the command line to upload it again.)_
 - Check on the status of your jobs
   - `zowe jobs ls js | grep ACTIVE`\
     _(You can see here an example how Zowe CLI command can be used in combination with other Linux commands as well as scripts.
 This example returns the complete list of jobs and pipes that list into the Linux `grep` command to filter it down to show only the active jobs.
 This kind of capability enables user now to define all kinds of batch jobs and automation for remotely interacting with z/OS.)_